 The Company leases 20,939 square feet of office and laboratory space at our headquarters in Gaithersburg, Maryland.
 Pursuant to this lease agreement, as amended, our lease will continue in effect until January 31, 2021 and may be renewed for one additional five-year period at the Company's election.
-The Company also leases 12,770 square feet of office space at its facility in Woburn, Massachusetts under an operating lease that expires in January 2022, and provides the Company with options to extend the lease beyond the current expiration date.
+The Company also leases 12,770 square feet of space at its facility in Woburn, Massachusetts under an operating lease that expires in January 2022, and provides the Company with options to extend the lease beyond the current expiration date.
 Additionally, the Company leases 2,967 square feet of office space in Denmark; this lease is currently on a month-to-month basis.
-Rent expenses under the Company's facility operating leases for the years ended December 31, 2018 and 2017 were \$984,639 and \$949,244, respectively.
+Rent expenses under the Company's facility operating leases for the years ended December 31, 2019 and 2018 were \$862,143 and \$949,244, respectively.